 My office continues to reduce its adverse impact on the environment.
 It has had some success since 2006-07.
-The momentum has been maintained with the work of Ombudsman Victoria's Green Team, which was established in September 2008.
+The momentum has been maintained with the work of an active Green Team, which was established by the Director Corporate Services in September 2008.
 The Team supports and educates staff to use energy efficiently and to reduce waste creation and increase waste recycling wherever possible.

-The tables and graphs below set out Ombudsman Victoria's environmental impact in its use of electrical power, paper and office vehicles.
+The office's environmental impact in its use of electrical power, paper and office vehicles are detailed below.